 This career change resume is effective because it:

-1. Clearly states that the job seeker is transitioning from customer service to communications.
+- Clearly states that the job seeker is transitioning from marketing to human resources.

-2. Highlights key hard skills like market research, project management, and content creation, which were gained from the job seeker’s previous roles.
+- Highlights key hard skills like client acquisition, recruitment, and onboarding, which were gained from the job seeker’s previous roles.

-3. Includes relevant internship in marketing.
+- Includes relevant internship in HR coordinating.
 This proves to recruiters that the job seeker has some hands-on experience in the target field.

-4. Mentions involvement as a volunteer marketing coordinator.
-This shows proactive engagement and credibility in terms of marketing skills.
+- Mentions collaboration with HR.
+This shows proactive engagement and credibility in terms of human resources skills.

 You can read our guide on writing a career change resume to help you craft yours.